-If a member of staff has a safeguarding concern about a learner which can be from a disclosure by the learner, information from other learners or discovered by the staff member, the Safeguarding and mental health coordinator/Duty Safeguarding Officer/relevant Designated Safeguarding Lead is to be contacted without delay.
-The member of staff raising the concern will then complete Section 1 of the Safeguarding Alert and Referral Form (ref: SS-RSC-01) and, where possible, if appropriate the child should sign the form to confirm that the report is a true record of the safeguarding concern.
-The staff member will then discuss the concern with the Safeguarding and mental health coordinator/ Duty Safeguarding Officer/relevant Designated Safeguarding Lead and provide the completed form (SS-RSC-01).
+If a member of staff has a safeguarding concern about a learner which can be from a disclosure by the learner, information from other learners or discovered by the staff member, the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead is to be contacted without delay.
+The member of staff raising the concern will then complete Section 1 and 2 of the Safeguarding Alert and Referral Form (ref: SS-RSC-01).
+The staff member will then discuss the concern with the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead and provide the completed form (SS-RSC-01).